 Developing a New Business Model: The Inditex Philosophy

-As the Zara concept matured, I realized that success did not require one brand alone, but a system, one that could support multiple identities while maintaining responsiveness and operational excellence.
+As the Zara concept matured, he realized that success did not require one brand alone, but a system, one that could support multiple identities while maintaining responsiveness and operational excellence.
 This led to the creation of Inditex (Industria de Diseño Textil, S.A.), a platform designed to support brands under a common operational core.

 Each brand, whether Zara, Massimo Dutti, Pull&Bear, Bershka, Stradivarius, or Oysho, has its own character, audience, and identity.
 Yet all share the same philosophy: listen first, then act.